 For that reason, it would be a good idea to surround yourself with loving and supportive friends and family, some of whom might be experiencing the same grief as well.
 Alternatively, you could always talk to a good therapist or a grief counselor if you need additional help handling your feelings.

-Losing a loved one is one of the most emotionally difficult experiences in our lives.
+The loss of a loved one is one of the most emotionally difficult experiences in our lives.
 However, it is also a natural part of life and should be adequately prepared for in advance.